Atlas-Chat: Adapting Large Language Models for Low-Resource Moroccan Arabic Dialect: Native Darija Instruction Datasets

 \textbf{NLLB-Seed} \citep{maillard-etal-2023-small}\footnote{\url{https://github.com/openlanguagedata/seed}}.
 The Seed machine translation dataset contains 6K sentences sampled from English Wikipedia and translated into 39 low-resource languages.
 We extract the \textit{Darija} and \textit{English} pairs.

 \textbf{FLORES+}\footnote{\url{https://github.com/openlanguagedata/flores}}.
 Built upon FLORES-200 \citep{costa2022no}, this corpus is specifically designed to support multilingual research and evaluation.
-The English sentences were sampled in equal amounts from Wikinews (an international news source), Wikijunior (a collection of age-appropriate non-fiction books), and Wikivoyage (a travel guide).
+The English sentences were sampled in equal amounts from Wikinews, Wikijunior (a collection of age-appropriate non-fiction books), and Wikivoyage.
 These were then translated into other languages.
-For each language, the dataset has 997 sentences for the dev split and 1012 sentences for the devtest split. we selected those in \textit{Darija}, \textit{MSA}, \textit{English}, and \textit{French}. dev is severed as training, while devtest for the evaluation.
+For each language, the dataset has 997 sentences for the dev split and 1012 sentences for the devtest split.
+We selected those in \textit{Darija}, \textit{MSA}, \textit{English}, and \textit{French}.
+Dev is severed as training, while devtest for the evaluation.

-\subsection{Sentiment analysis}
+\subsection{Sentiment Analysis}

-We collected five datasets for sentiment analysis, primarily sourced from social networks.
-Two datasets are annotated with three labels (positive, negative, and neutral), while the other three have two labels (positive and negative).
+We collected five datasets for sentiment analysis, whose content is primarily sourced from social networks.
+Two datasets come with three labels (positive, negative, and neutral), while the other three have two labels (positive and negative).
 These datasets were then transformed into training instructions using templates from Appendix \ref{app:instruction_templates:sentiment_analysis}.

 \textbf{MSDA} \citep{boujou2021open}\footnote{\url{https://cc.um6p.ma/cc_datasets}}.
 It is an open dataset for sentiment analysis, designed to support research in NLP for Arabic dialects and social media.
 The dataset includes 52K tweets in Darija, categorized into three labels: \textit{positive}, \textit{neural}, or \textit{negative}.
 The tweets are preprocessed, and emojis are retained because they play a significant role in expressing sentiment.
 Labels are annotated semi-automatically and bootstrapped with human intervention.